subakva/niarevo/README.markdown

 * upgrade rails 5.1

 * remove FacebookController (what was that for...?)
-* remove jquery
+* remove jquery (this would require getting rid of bootstrap)
-* remove jquery.form.js
+* remove jquery.form.js (is it being used?)
-* remove coffee-rails
+* remove coffee-rails (only used for preview.js)
 * remove unf ?what is this used for?
 * switch from travis to circle?
 * use dotfile to run .simplecov